 Good bus conduct is expected at all times and includes transportation to and from school as well as to and from school athletic events.
-In order to ensure bus safety at all times, students are required to follow the following bus safety rules:
+In order to ensure bus safety at all times, students are required to follow the follow-ing bus safety rules:

 - 1. Students must remain seated facing the front of the bus with feet on the floor at all times. - 2.
 Students must keep hands and heads inside the bus. - 3.
 Students must not throw items, talk loudly, or distract the driver.
 Students must stop talking when approaching a railroad crossing. - 4.
 Students must keep the bus clean.
 No food or drinks allowed.
 Students must not bring animals, toys, or radios on the bus, unless permission is granted from building principal. - 5.
 Students must not vandalize the bus. - 6.
 Students must walk in front of the bus when exiting. - 7.
-Students must know that all school rules apply inside the bus. - 8.
-Cell phone use is prohibited on the bus.
+Students must know that all school rules apply inside the bus.

-Students need to be at their assigned bus stop at least five minutes before their designated pick uptime.
+Students need to be at their assigned bus stop at least five minutes before their designated pick up time.
 While waiting for the bus, students are to be standing off the road.